-The actual procedure consist of a sequence of magnetic pulses to the left lateral pre-frontal cortex to induce brain stimulation.
+The actual procedure consists of a sequence of magnetic pulses to the left lateral prefrontal cortex to induce brain stimulation.
 The magnetic pulses pass through the scalp and the skull to reach the targeted brain tissue.
 TMS activates the neurons in that area of the brain, by inducing an electrical current in the part of the brain cell called the axon.
 This current travels to the nerve cell body and then stimulates other connecting brain cells.
 This stimulation ultimately creates a powerful antidepressant effect.

 TMS therapy has shown to be very effective, especially when other treatments for major depression have not succeeded.
 TMS is also an option for individuals who suffer from depression or other mental health conditions, but do not wish to take medications.
-TMS was approved by the FDA for the indication of treatment resistant depression in 2008.
-Deep TMS, possible with the newer generation of TMS technology, was approved by the FDA for the indication of treatment resistant depression in 2013.
+TMS was approved by the FDA for the indication of treatment-resistant depression in 2008.
+Deep TMS, possible with the newer generation of TMS technology, was approved by the FDA for the indication of treatment-resistant depression in 2013.

 If you think TMS therapy may be right for you, contact us today to schedule a consultation with one of the depression psychiatrists at the Delray Center.